-The George C. Marshall European Center for Security Studies is one of five U.S. Department of Defense Regional Centers and the only bilateral Center.
+The George C. Marshall European Center for Security Studies is one of six U.S. Department of Defense Regional Centers and the only bilateral Center.
 It is also the only regional center for the Federal Republic of Germany.

 An instrument of German-American cooperation, the center addresses regional and transnational security issues for the U.S. Department of Defense and German Federal Ministry of Defense, and maintains contact with a vast alumni network of security professionals.